 Driving times to places your frequent – work, recreation, shopping and services – are also factors to consider before choosing a neighbourhood to buy and live in.

 Your budget will impact on your decision as well.
-Several RE/MAX agents noted that they often remind their clients to consider resale value.
+Several RE/MAX agents noted that they often remind their clients to consider future resale value.

 Explore the neighbourhood